Refinitiv/websocket-api/Applications/Examples/RDP/CSharp/README.md

 NOTE about newPassword: Acceptable passwords may be 15 characters long and have a mix of letters (upper/lower), numbers and special characters.

 #### Source File Description
-* `MarketPriceEdpGwAuthenticationExample.cs` - Source file for the MarketPriceEdpGwAuthentication example.
+* `MarketPriceRdpGwAuthenticationExample.cs` - Source file for the MarketPriceRdpGwAuthentication example.
-* `MarketPriceEdpGwAuthenticationExample.csproj` - visual studio project
+* `MarketPriceRdpGwAuthenticationExample.csproj` - visual studio project

-### Running the MarketPriceEdpGwServiceDiscovery Example
+### Running the MarketPriceRdpGwServiceDiscovery Example

-  - Run: `dotnet MarketPriceEdpGwServiceDiscoveryExample.dll --user <username> --password <password> --clientid <clientID>`
+  - Run: `dotnet MarketPriceRdpGwServiceDiscoveryExample.dll --user <username> --password <password> --clientid <clientID>`
   - Pressing the CTRL+C buttons terminates the example.

 The command line options are: